-Isabel Rocha is Pro-Rector at NOVA University Lisbon, coordinating the areas of entrepreneurship, technology and knowledge transfer, and the tourism and hospitality platform.
+Isabel Rocha is Vice-Rector at NOVA University Lisbon, coordinating the areas of research, innovation and value creation.

 She is Principal Investigator at ITQB NOVA, coordinating a Research Laboratory in Systems and Synthetic Biology.
 She obtained her PhD at the University of Minho in Chemical and Biological Engineering and did a post-doctorate at the Technical University of Denmark.
 Her research in Biotechnology covers the topics of Bioinformatics, Metabolic Engineering, Synthetic Biology and Systems Biology, and she has published more than 140 complete articles in international magazines, books and conferences.
 She is the scientific coordinator, among others, of the Shikifactory100 Project (Shikifactory100.eu) and the national representative on the executive board of the European Bioinformatics Infrastructure (ELIXIR).
 She is also an evaluator for several funding agencies, including the European Commission.